 (ii) The Secretariat shall circulate to each Contracting Party its respective Draft CCAMLR Compliance Report no later than 75 days before the annual Commission meeting.

 (iii) In considering its Draft CCAMLR Compliance Report, each Contracting Party shall provide in the ‘Additional Information’ column in Annex 10-10/A, detailed information relevant to the compliance issues raised in its report.
 This may include, but is not limited to, any relevant documentary or photographic evidence demonstrating implementation of any conservation measure contained in the Schedule of Conservation Measures in Force and Part D of the Scheme of International Scientific Observation or specific actions taken, or planned, to address any non-compliance.
-In the ‘Additional Information’ column, the concerned Contracting Party should also suggest a preliminary compliance status for each compliance issue from Annex 10-10/B.
+In the ‘Additional Information’ column, the concerned Contracting Party shall also suggest a preliminary compliance status for each compliance issue from Annex 10-10/B.

 (iv) Each Contracting Party shall return its Draft CCAMLR Compliance Report incorporating any additional information and suggested compliance status for each compliance issue to the Secretariat no later than 45 days before the annual Commission meeting.
 Where no response is received from a Contracting Party under paragraph 1(iii), the Secretariat shall note nil response in the relevant Draft CCAMLR Compliance Report.